DOAGenesys/GC_interaction_viewer/README.md

 ### Workflow
 When a callback interaction is initiated, the widget automatically:
 1. Retrieves the callback information, including customer data and the associated queue
-2. Queries the AWS table to determine the correct veterinarian to be contacted based on the current datetime
+2. Queries the AWS "GC_TAS_ROTA_Demo" dynamoDB table to determine the correct veterinarian to be contacted based on the current datetime
 3. Presents this information in the widget's user interface
 4. When an agent clicks the Dial button, it places an outbound call to the veterinarian on behalf of the queue used for the callback